Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 Find your best options in less than 2 minutes

-E&S insurance is almost always more expensive than standard admitted coverage — sometimes significantly so.
+E&S insurance is almost always more expensive than standard admitted coverage, though the gap is narrowing in some markets.
 Here's why:

 • Higher underlying risk: E&S covers properties that standard insurers rejected, meaning the statistical probability of a claim is greater.